Maybe worth a try for the free plan, but the paid service is just a little too expensive for what you get.

 You don't have to watch Pornhub – or even porn – to use the service, though, and the VPNhub website is as family-friendly as any VPN provider.

 VPNhub's free plan sounds like it should appeal to just about anyone, with the website claiming it offers 'unlimited bandwidth on your device of choice.'
-What it doesn't highlight is that this gets you access to a single US server only, and the free plan is only available on iOS and Android.
+What it doesn't highlight is that this gets you access to a single location only, not necessarily in your own country, and the free plan is only available on iOS and Android.
 Still, a free VPN with unlimited bandwidth is always going to be useful.